renderedtext/ex-heart-beat/README.md

 * By default metric is emitted every minute.

 ## Configuration
+No configuration is required for this service.

-Thought not necessary, it is recommended to explicitly set-up ExStatsD in order to set metric prefix there (key is 'namespace'):
+Thought not necessary, it is recommended to explicitly configure ExStatsD in order to set metric prefix there (key is 'namespace'):
 ```
 config :ex_statsd,